-“It’s not just about a CEO saying ‘we need to do these things’ or making a comforting a statement to the market.
-It must be embedded as a culture.
+“It’s not just about a CEO saying ‘we need to do these things’ or making a comforting statement to the market.
+It must be embedded in the culture.
 Everybody in the organisation must be on board with it and live it in all that they do.

 “In my experience you need to get the hardwiring right – the governance, the systems, processes, standards, policies, KPIs, reporting, verification…all the stuff that you can write down.
 That’s an important backbone.
 But ultimately, it’s useless unless you combine it in equal measure with the soft-wiring – helping people develop the ‘will, thrill, skill’ of sustainability as a value and mindset.”

 “Yes.
 We were getting a lot of compliance to begin with, but we weren’t really getting a step change in behaviour, which is when I realised that you can’t just say: ‘do these things’.
 You have to give people a deeper motivation, so they understand why it’s important to themselves, their jobs and to the organisation.”